-Which she published as Miriam Kinunda.
+Miriam Rose Malaquias is the author of then number one Tanzanian cookbook; Taste of Tanzania: Modern Swahili Recipes For The West which is replaced with, the revised edition, Authentic East African Swahili Cuisine: Everyday meals.
 She has been posting recipes online for several years.
-She was the first Tanzanian to have a website dedicated to Tanzanian food.
+She was the first Tanzanian to have a website dedicated to Tanzanian food in 2004.

-A native of Tanzania presently living in the United States, Miriam Malaquias has lived in Kenya, Canada, Spain, and South Africa and traveled extensively in East Africa – Rwanda and Uganda.
+A Bantu native of Tanzania presently American citizen, living in the United States, Miriam Malaquias has lived in Kenya (since she was 17 years old and attended A-level in Kenya), Canada, Spain, and South Africa and traveled extensively in East Africa – Rwanda and Uganda.
 Wherever she travels, she gathers new recipes.
 Her favorites are East African Shrimp with coconut sauce and ugali, West African jollof rice, Ethiopian Injera and doro war sauce.

 African cuisine, Miriam says, varies from country to country.
 East African recipes, for example, embrace the food of the many cultures that colonized them – Indian, Portuguese, Arab and English.
 North Africa mixes African and Arab cuisine.
 South Africa combines European and African cooking.

 Miriam was and still is the owner of https://tasteoftanzania.com website.
 Miriam is no longer doing business as Taste of Tanzania or any other business.
 And has abandoned the Taste of Tanzania Trademark of USA.